TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 40/Job 40.11.md

 ---

-Pour forth the overflowings of thine anger; And look upon every one that is proud, and abase him.
+Pour out the fury of your anger.
+Look at everyone who is proud, and bring him low.